Wisconsin Cheddar: It Doesn’t Get Any Better

 All Cheddar begins as milk, as does all cheese.
 When an enzyme complex known as rennet is added, the solid portion of the milk (curd) is separated from the liquid portion (whey).
 These fresh cheese curds are not only delicious as they are; they are the foundation for most of the world’s cheese.
 But what makes the cheese Cheddar is a process called—wait for it—cheddaring.
 In this process, the curd is heated, kneaded with salt, cut into cubes to drain the whey, and then stacked for aging.
 This is white Cheddar, and is the style favored in Vermont.

-The Cheddar most Americans know and love is actually colored prior to cheddaring with annatto, an odorless vegetable dye from the seed of the annatto plant.
-This seed, also known as achiote, lends a very subtle nutty flavor and intense reddish/orange color to foods in Latin America and the Caribbean.
+The Cheddar most Americans know and love is actually colored prior to cheddaring with annatto, an odorless vegetable dye from the seeds of the annatto plant.
+Also known as achiote seeds, they lend a very subtle nutty flavor and intense reddish/orange color to foods in Mexico, Latin America, and the Caribbean.
 While some claim annatto adds a nuttier character to Cheddar cheese, it’s not really used in enough concentration to add much flavor, if any.
 The real flavor difference in Cheddar comes from aging.

 Sharp Cheddar has generally been aged for six to nine months, but “sharp” is a relative term and there are no regulations governing the term.
 Extra-sharp or “vintage” Cheddar is typically aged at least 15 months…but two-year and four-year Cheddars are common in Wisconsin, and the true Cheddar fanatic can find treasures like eight-year, ten-year…even 14-year Cheddar.
 At this age, the cheese can no longer be sliced neatly; it flakes off into irregular shards with an intensely piquant taste accented with little crystals of naturally occurring calcium lactate that add a delicately salty crunch.
 This is not the type of Cheddar one layers thickly on a grilled cheese sandwich or stirs into a mac and cheese casserole; it is savored slowly with a glass of fine wine or a craft beer, and treated with the respect that goes along with its substantial price.
 But the good news is that a perfectly sharp and delectable Cheddar with similar—if not as intense—qualities can be found at non-collector prices to be enjoyed by cheese lovers of fine taste and average means.
 And you won’t feel guilty about using it in your macaroni or grilled cheese.